Video Surveillance For Elderly Monitoring And Safety: A Helpful Survey

 Hive Smart Home System – available in the US and UK

-The Hive Smart Home sensors can work for you as a monitoring system and integarte their indoor cameras into the set up if you use “actions” to set rules.
+The Hive Smart Home sensors can work for you as a monitoring system and integrate their indoor cameras into the set-up if you use “actions” to set rules.

-Hive has a system of “actions” which you can set to make the system send you alerts on the Hive App when the sensors .
+Hive has a system of “actions” which you can set to make the system send you alerts on the Hive App when the sensors detect the corresponding activity.

-This requires a standard subscription to Hive so that you can recieve the alerts.
+This requires a standard subscription to Hive so that you can receive the alerts.

-The is is no medical alert, or fall detection.
+The is no medical alert, or fall detection.

 Other examples of systems which offer a mix of indoor security cameras and motion sensors for monitoring –

-Recently there has been an explosion in the number of digital indoor surveillance cameras known as “Indoor Home Security Cameras”, and they are now at affordable prices.
+Recently, there has been an explosion in the number of digital indoor surveillance cameras known as “Indoor Home Security Cameras” that are available to consumers, and they are now at affordable prices.